JingYuan0926/cannes/README.md

 ---

+## Technical Constraints

+1. **GPU TEE Support Limitations**
+   Currently, our proof-of-concept model is based on OpenAI's model.
+This setup somewhat negates the confidentiality benefits of using a Trusted Execution Environment (TEE) since data may still be exposed.
+Once GPU support for TEE becomes available, we plan to transition to a TEE-hosted large language model (LLM) to enhance data confidentiality and ensure the platform’s privacy standards are met.

+2. **Port Forwarding and Attestation Report Issues**
+   Due to constraints with the ROFL port, we are unable to provide an attestation report at this time.
+For demo purposes, we will be using localhost servers, which may cause the attestation report to fail.
+This issue will be resolved once support for port forwarding is restored, and we can obtain the necessary endpoints for our enclaves.

+3. **CSV File Upload Restrictions in Agentverse**
+   At the moment, the Agentverse platform only supports text and image inputs, preventing users from directly uploading CSV files.
+As a result, users are required to paste raw data manually into the system.
+We aim to integrate CSV file upload functionality in future releases to streamline this process.

 ## How We Are Different 🌟

 Unlike traditional document analysis tools, our platform focuses on **conversational AI and privacy-first architecture** from the **user's perspective**.
 We're not just processing documents; we're creating an intelligent, secure, and accessible analysis experience.
 Here's how our **AI Agent Data Analyst** stands out: